I-2-4-40.Administrative Res Judicata

 Example: A wage earner filed a claim for retirement insurance benefits.
 The claim was denied because the wage earner did not meet the earnings requirements of the Act at or after the time he reached retirement age.
 No reconsideration was requested and the initial determination became final and binding.
 Subsequently, the wage earner died and the surviving widow filed a claim for widow's insurance benefits alleging that her deceased husband did meet the earnings requirements and that he was entitled to benefits.
 However, because the widow did not furnish any new and material evidence on the issue of her deceased husband's insured status, administrative res judicata should be applied to that issue.
 Thus, the widow would be entitled to a decision on the merits regarding her own claim, but in the decision, the ALJ should state that the issue of her husband's insured status is dismissed on the basis of administrative res judicata.

 For administrative res judicata to apply to any particular issue, the same material facts must be involved, i.e., the prior claim represented the same material facts pertinent to the particular issue.
 The term “same material facts” means, in effect, that no new and material evidence has been submitted since the last adjudication on the prior claim.
-For the definition of “new and material evidence,” see HALLEX I-2-9-40.C.
+The ALJ will follow the procedures in HALLEX I-2-9-40 C to determine whether additional evidence is new and material.
 If, in connection with the current claim, the claimant submits evidence that meets the regulatory standard for new and material evidence, the facts are not the same and administrative res judicata would not apply.

 In title II disability cases, administrative res judicata applies to the issue of disability when: